 Second is that you can use that data to prove your point.
 People are much more likely to care about any report, feedback, summary when they know it’s been done properly.

-So, taking all of the above into account, use specific data and be specific with the feedback you give.
-Don’t be vague, instead, stress why this feedback matters, what results you can get by applying it, and suggest how you can make use of it.
+So, taking all of the above into account, use specific data and be precise with the feedback you give.
+Don’t be vague, instead, stress why this feedback matters, what kind of results you can get by applying it, and suggest how you can make use of it.